MSc Health, Mental Health & Wellbeing

 Teaching & Assessment

-Students will be assessed on this programme via a combination of ‘traditional’ and ‘authentic’ methods of assessment, including essays, presentations, portfolios and reports.
-Students will be set flexible and exciting briefs for their assessments, which they can tailor to topics and issues that are of interest.
-Students will be supported in a number of ways with their assessments, including the provision of assessment briefing guidance videos, and the ability to submit draft work and book tutorials with module tutors to discuss their assessments.
+You will be assessed on this programme via a combination of ‘traditional’ and ‘authentic’ methods of assessment, including essays, presentations, portfolios and reports.
+You will be set flexible and exciting briefs for their assessments, which they can tailor to topics and issues that are of interest.
+You will be supported in a number of ways with their assessments, including the provision of assessment briefing guidance videos, and the ability to submit draft work and book tutorials with module tutors to discuss their assessments.

 Teaching and Learning

-This Masters programme follows a flexible Active Learning Framework (ALF) whereby students can make their own decision about how and when to engage with the learning activities.
-The content for all modules is delivered on a weekly basis in a classroom setting, which is audio and video recorded.
+This Masters programme follows a flexible Active Learning Framework (ALF) whereby students can make their own decisions about how and when to engage with the learning activities.
+The content for all modules is delivered on a weekly basis in a classroom setting (usually a Friday), which is audio and video recorded.
 The recordings are made available on the Virtual Learning Environment (VLE) to all students, alongside directed study.
 Students can self-select one of three modes of engagement with the module learning activities:

-- Option 1: Online learning; students learn completely (or almost completely) online in their own time by watching the recordings of the classroom sessions and engaging in the directed study.
+- Option 1: Online learning; students learn completely online in their own time by watching the recordings of the classroom sessions and engaging in the directed study.
 This is the best option for students who are not available on a Friday to attend the live sessions.

 - Option 2: Blended learning; students learn by attending some of the classroom sessions live and others by watching the recordings and engaging in the directed study in their own time.
 This is the best option for students who know they can attend some, but not all of the live sessions.

-- Option 3: Live learning; students learn completely (or almost completely) by attending the classroom sessions on a Friday and engaging with the directed study in their own time.
-This is the best option for students who want to learn live in the classroom and are able available to do so (potentially being absent for just one or two live sessions).
+- Option 3: Live learning; students learn by attending the classroom sessions on a Friday and engaging with the directed study in their own time.
+This is the best option for students who want to learn live in the classroom and are able available to do so.

-Students will be required to attend a ‘live’ induction session before the programme commences, during which the learning and teaching strategy will be explained in more detail.
+Students will be required to complete an induction (on campus or online) before the programme commences, during which the learning and teaching strategy will be explained in more detail.
 All students will also be allocated a personal tutor while completing the programme, who will help to guide them with their personal, academic and professional development, and signpost to further support if/when needed.